Photo KnowInsiders

 Flea spot-ons

-Spot-on flea treatments are easy to use and they can provide an effective way to remove fleas on your cat and protect them from fleas in the first place.
+Spot-on flea treatments can be a simple and efficient way to get rid of fleas on your cat and prevent them from getting them in the first place.

 2.Clean your pet’s bedding